 and meals will be eligible for payment by the Board of Education within the limits set.

-A sum total of $1,800 for the Non-Instructional Administrators within this unit will be allotted,
+A sum total of $1,200 for the Program Managers within this unit will be allotted, with

 DURATION OF AGREEMENT